 A scheduled one-time preauthorized transfer, over the phone or recurring preauthorized transfers using a written authorization form, may be stopped as follows:

 To permanently revoke a recurring preauthorized electronic transfer, Customer will need to first send written instructions to the originating third party to cancel such preauthorized transfer.

-If Customer authorized a one-time, or recurring payments from Account, such payments may be stopped by calling or emailing Customer Support.
+If Customer authorized a one-time, or recurring payments from Account or Sub-account, such payments may be stopped by calling or emailing Customer Support.
 If a permanent stop payment order is required, the stop payment request must be received in writing as explained below.